ShareKM/ShareKM/README.md

 Together, KMAP-C and KMAP-M offer a solution for researchers in tracer kinetic modeling, providing both the low-level computational tools and the high-level MATLAB functionality.

->[!NOTE]
+>[!WARNING]
+>The OpenKMAP packages offer open-source code to share basic and advanced kinetic modeling approaches in a timely matter.
+They do not aim to provide a comprehensive software solution, for which commercial software may provide a better solution.
->**Ongoing Effort**: Both KMAP-C and KMAP-M are continually being updated.
+>Both KMAP-C and KMAP-M are continually being updated.
 The development team is working on adding new models, optimizing performance, and expanding the functionality. **These packages are provided “as is” without warranty**, but contributions from the community are highly encouraged to improve and expand the tools.

 ## Contributing
 We welcome contributions from the community!
 Whether you’d like to suggest improvements, report bugs, or contribute code, we encourage you to get involved.
 Please refer to the contribution guidelines in each repository for more details.